loganpaulmatheny/self-care-center/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
+- Turing Status: Mod1 - WK3
-- MVP and CYOA 1 - Error Handling: I probably worked on the base version for about 4 - 5 hours to complete the MVP with one CYOA task (basic error handling)
+- MVP and CYOA 1 - Error Handling: I chose to focus on completing the MVP and basic error handling as my assignment, but quickly finished those tasks and decided to continue to more uncharted territory!
+I probably worked on the base version for about 4 - 5 hours to complete the MVP with one CYOA task (basic error handling).
-- CYOA For Fun: I worked on for several days days to work on in roughly 2 - 3 hour blocks.
-In total, I probably coded for around 7 additional hours including research and planning to make first versions of a clear button, add a message functionality, a favorites view, implementing local storage for favorites.
+- CYOA For Fun: I worked on additional functionality for 2 extra days, for around 7 additional hours.
+My additional features indluded a clear button, add a message functionality, a favorites view, and implementing local storage for favorites.

 ### Contributors:
 [Logan Matheny](https://github.com/loganpaulmatheny)